RishavMishraRM/Snake_Game/README.md

 Steps in Game :-
-- Part 1: basics about Reinforcement Learning and Deep Q Learning.
+- Part 1: Basics of Reinforcement Learning and Deep Q Learning.